namonajem/UNI-SEMG6/use-cases/use-case-4.md

 1. Sociology request top N populated cities in a territory.
 2. Data Analyst captures name of the territory to get cities's within population information.
 3. Data Analyst extracts current population information of all cities of the given territory.
-4. Data Analyst manage to order the cities in result by population.
+4. Data Analyst manages to order the cities in result by population.
 5. Data Analyst removes unrequested items of the list.
 6. Data Analyst provides report to Sociology.